-The call for proposals for the 2020 Helmholtz Prize in both categories (“fundamentals” and “applications”) has just been published and will remain open until 7 January 2022.
-For each category, the prize consists of a certificate and €20,000.
-This prize will be awarded during the WE Heraeus Seminar on "High-precision measurements and the search for a New Physics", scheduled for 12 May at the Physikzentrum in Bad Honnef, Germany.
+The call for proposals for the 2024 Helmholtz Prize in both categories (“fundamentals” and “applications”) has now been published and will remain open until 31 January 2024.
+The prize will be awarded during the XXIV IMEKO World Congress in Hamburg on 28 August 2024 and will therefore be seen by a large international audience.

-The Helmholtz Fund promotes the professional equality of women and men and is thus especially interested in receiving applications from women.
+The Helmholtz Fund promotes the equality of women and men and is thus especially interested in receiving applications from women.

 Chair of the Helmholtz Fund